alexandermueller/RangerMountain/README.md

 $ deactivate
 ```

+**Adding Emojis to your server:**

+In the future, I may add functionality to add and manage the emojis automatically, but this only works when the bot has permission to do this.
+For now, it has to be done by anyone that has the permissions to do so on their respective discord server.

+This bot uses emojis to mimic how discord shows the avatar of whoever sent the messgae it forwarded.
+This means there's one more minor step to follow when adding the bot to your server.
+Whenever the bot is started, or avatars are updated on a discord channel, the bot will grab and update the avatars it knows about.
+All you have to do is open the settings for each of the servers it runs in, and under the emoji tab, upload the emojis that it saves inside the `.../RangerMountain/avatars` folder.
+You should also leave the default names of the emojis as the bot named them to mimic the user nicknames.
+If a user changes their nickname, then update their emoji name accordingly inside the same emoji settings tab.
+Whenever a user updates their emoji, the user will have to also manually update the emoji by uploading the new avatar image saved in the avatars folder.
+If there are any users that don't have an emoji, it will use 😅 instead.

 **Features:**

 Anytime this bot is running, you can type `/help` and send the message in the discord app (on a server it has been added to) to have it show you how you can use it: